joom/distributed-hash-table/README.md

 request.
 Since the client keeps retrying by default, it will not stop logging the deadlock unless the client is stopped.
 If a requester ID is used for multiple lock requests at the same time, this can cause some weird behavior.

+### Bucket allocator

+We assume that our hash function evenly distributes strings to integers.
+We take the UUID of every server to be the string for its hash, i.e. the hash value of the server.
+Therefore we assume that our servers more or less evenly split the number of keys we want to hold.
+The primary bucket to hold a key is the bucket that has the server that has the lowest hash value that still is strictly greater than the hash of the key string.
+We hold 2 more replicas as backup, in servers that have the next 2 lowest hash value.

+### Rebalancing

+If some servers are removed, then each server will check if the keys they currently hold used to reside in one of the servers that are removed.
+If that's the case, then it will make a request to the new server that is suppose to hold the data, to save the data.

+When there are new servers, each server will check what keys they have.
+If a server has a key that should reside in a different server now, it will make a request to that different server and then delete that key from itself.